BSc (Hons) Scheme in Spatial Data Science and Smart Cities (Land Surveying and Geo-Informatics / Urban Informatics and Smart Cities)

 Aims & Learning Outcomes

-The aims of the LSGI Scheme are underpinned by the philosophy that our graduates should be capable of coping with the rapidly changing market conditions in Hong Kong, mainland China and the region and with the demands of their future professions in land surveying, geo-information technology, utility management and surveying, as well as urban informatics and smart cities.
-The Department has close links with professional bodies and invites industry experts to give guest lectures to students whenever appropriate.
+The aims of the LSGI Scheme are based on the philosophy that our graduates must be able to cope with the rapidly changing market conditions in Hong Kong, mainland China, and the region, and with the demands of their future professions in land surveying, geo-information technology, utility management and surveying, as well as urban informatics and smart cities.
+The Department maintains close links with professional bodies and invites industry experts to give guest lectures to students whenever appropriate.

 Programme Characteristics

-Applicants to the LSGI Scheme may choose from the following two programmes:
+Applicants to the LSGI Scheme can choose between the following two programmes:

 BSc (Hons) in Land Surveying and Geo-Informatics

-This programme equips students with land surveying/geomatics, geo- information technology and utility surveying/management skills, enabling graduates to work competently and confidently as geographic information systems professionals in disciplines such as transport and logistics, and environmental, socio-economic, commercial and construction surveying, or as utility professionals in a discipline related to the survey, condition diagnosis, maintenance and management of underground facilities.
+This programme equips students with skills in land surveying/geomatics, geo-information technology and utility surveying/management, enabling graduates to work competently and confidently as geographic information systems professionals in disciplines such as transport and logistics, and environmental, socio-economic, commercial and construction surveying, or as utility professionals in a discipline related to the surveying, condition diagnosis, maintenance and management of underground facilities.

 BSc (Hons) in Urban Informatics and Smart Cities

-This programme equips students to address various challenges in global cities related to the rapid urbanisation process.
-The main purpose of the proposed programme is to educate students on the principles and theories in urban science and to equip them with practical skills in urban analytics so that they can leverage emerging technologies and values in urban big data to better understand and serve smart cities.
+This programme enables students to address the various challenges of global cities related to the rapid process of urbanisation.
+The main objective of this programme is to educate students on the principles and theories of urban science and to equip them with practical skills in urban analytics so that they can leverage emerging urban big data technologies and values to better understand and serve smart cities.

 Upon completion of the programmes, students will be able to

-• comprehend and apply geomatics and smart city concepts and theories;
+comprehend and apply the concepts and theories of geomatics and smart cities;

-• understand geomatics and smart cities technologies and apply them appropriately;
+understand geomatics and smart city technologies and apply them appropriately;

-• integrate various geomatics and smart cities technologies to solve problems in a professional, timely and cost-effective manner;
+integrate various geomatics and smart city technologies to solve problems in a professional, timely and cost-effective manner;

-• carry out and manage geomatics and smart cities projects;
+carry out and manage geomatics and smart city projects;

-• work with and supervise others in accordance with, and abiding by, society’s legal, ethical and professional standards; and
+work with and supervise others in accordance with and in compliance with society’s legal, ethical and professional standards; and

-• respond to advancements in geomatics and related technologies as part of their continuous lifelong learning.
+respond to advances in geomatics and related technologies as part of their lifelong learning.